Fallyx/extension-version-checker/README.md

 ## Usage
 The first two steps are only needed for the first time usage
 * Create extensions.json file
-* The content of the extensions.file should look like this:
+* The content of the extensions.json file should look like this:
 ```json
 {
   "chrome-version": "75.0",